escaner/catfeeder/README.md

 This is the list of electronic parts for the project:

-* 1 x Arduino Nano microcontroller
+* 1 x Arduino Nano compatible microcontroller
 * 1 x SchmalzHaus EasyDriver: stepper motor controller
 * 1 x Hanpose 17HS3430 stepper motor
 * 1 x 1602 LCD display